mika-archived/VRChat-InventorySystem/README.md

 - Unity 2018.3 or higher
   - This system used new features in Unity 2018.3.

+## Known Bugs

+- When deactivate an item in inventory, will need to pass the check twice.

 ## References

 - [Avatars - How to play an animation on particle death.](https://vrcat.club/threads/how-to-play-an-animation-on-particle-death.2993/)